Columbus community assistance for single moms

 Broadstreet Presbyterian Church (BSPC)

-BSPC manages a housing-subsidy program designed to assist residents of Columbus with eviction problems.
+BSPC manages a housing subsidy program designed to assist residents of Columbus with eviction problems.
 The project will address the emergency housing needs of qualified applicants with partial rental and service payments.

 Aspirants should have a service disconnection notice for qualification and could not afford the re-connection cost.
 Candidates should, after all, have a standard means of funding too.